intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Datasets/monitoring.inverter.md

 ### Derived Values

-The value of `watts` is calculated for each grid supply phase, based on the following formula:
+The value of `watts` is calculated for each supply phase, based on the following formula:

     `grid.watts` = `grid.volts` * `grid.amps` * `grid.pf` * `√3`